-Figure 6: Create new connection as KNXnet/IP
+Figure 9: Create new connection as KNXnet/IP

-4. In the "KNXnet/IP Gerät" (KNXnet/IP device) device list, all KNX/IP interfaces found in the IP network are listed (compare with Figure 10).
-The name assigned in the ETS (default "Gira KNX/IP Schnittstelle") (Gira KNX/IP interface) and the IP address of the KNX/IP interface are displayed.
-Any (P) which might follow this information signalises an activated programming mode.
-In this way, individual devices can also be identified specifically in systems with several interfaces.
-In the device list, the KNX/IP interface must be selected which should serve as a "data interface" in the configured connection.
+4. In the "KNXnet/IP device" device list, all KNX/IP routers found in the IP network are listed (compare with Figure 10).
+The name assigned in the ETS (default "Gira KNX/IP router") and the IP address of the KNX/IP router are displayed.
+The (P) following this information signalises an activated programming mode.
+In this way, individual devices can also be identified specifically in systems with several routers.
+In the device list, the KNX/IP router must be selected which should serve as a "data interface" in the configured connection.